top of page

 But training all the same.

-When I brought full attention, care, and responsibility into what I was doing, something reliable happened.
+When I brought full attention, care, and responsibility into what I was doing, something consistent happened.

 People trusted me.